Friday, November 9, 2018 – Irving Family Advocacy Center (FAC), 600 West Pioneer Drive, Irving 75061 – Details to follow

-North Texas LINK Coalition Meeting August 10, 2018
+Friday, October 12, 2018 – North Texas LINK Coalition Monthly Meeting

 Conference participants also heard presentations on link-related public policies, new animal cruelty code enhancements, and innovative programs to prevent family violence and to respond to its human and animal victims.
 Following the presentations, Mr. Arkow facilitated an open-floor Ask The Experts Q&A Panel featuring Felicia Kerney, Animal Cruelty Chief/Dallas County District Attorney’s Office; Shelby Bobosky, President/Texas Humane Legislative Network; David Alex, Tarrant County District Attorney’s Office; and Art Munoz, Chief Investigator/SPCA of Texas Animal Cruelty Investigations Unit.